Baoulé people

-The Baule or Baoulé /ˈbaʊˌleɪ/ (Baule: Baule [ba.u.le]; baoulé [bawle]) are a Kwa people and one of the largest ethnicities in Côte d'Ivoire.
-The Baoulé are traditionally farmers who live in the centre of Côte d'Ivoire (Ivory Coast), in a french braid shaped region (the Baoule “V”) between the rivers Bandama and N'Zi.
+The Baule or Baoulé /ˈbaʊˌleɪ/ (Baule: Baule [ba.u.le]; baoulé [bawle]) are an Akan people and one of the largest ethnicities in Ivory Coast.
+The Baoulé are traditionally farmers who live in the centre of Ivory Coast, in a French braid shaped region (the Baoule “V”) between the rivers Bandama and N'Zi.
 This area broadly encompasses the regions around the cities of Bouaké and Yamoussoukro.
-The Baoulé have come to play a relatively important role in the recent history of Côte d'Ivoire: the State's first President, Félix Houphouët-Boigny, was a Baoulé; additionally, since the Ivorian cocoa boom of the 1960-1970s, the Baoulé have also become one of the most widespread ethnicity throughout the country, especially in the Southern forests (the "Low Coast") where they are amongst the most numerous planters of cocoa, rubber, and coffee and sometimes seem to outnumber the local native ethnic groups.
+The Baoulé have come to play a relatively important role in the recent history of Ivory Coast: the state's first president, Félix Houphouët-Boigny, was a Baoulé; additionally, since the Ivorian cocoa boom of the 1960-1970s, the Baoulé have also become one of the most widespread ethnicities throughout the country, especially in the Southern forests (the "Low Coast") where they are amongst the most numerous planters of cocoa, rubber, and coffee and sometimes seem to outnumber the local native ethnic groups.

+Kingdom

+The Baoulé Kingdom was established c.
+1730 by Queen Abla Pokou.
+It lasted as a sovereign kingdom until 1893, with the incorporation of the Ivory Coast as a colony of France, making up a part of French West Africa.
+Its capital being the town of Sakassou in the center of what is now Ivory Coast, it remains a subnational monarchy in the present day.